clowdr-app/clowdr-app.github.io/content/organizer-guides/getting-started/import.md

   This option enables you to take advantage of Midspace's more advanced interaction modes to create session formats such as networking, breakout groups, live-streams (webinars) and events hosted outside of Midspace.

-  Typically additional configuration is required after import to make these advanced configuration operate properly.
-We strongly recommend configuring a test session via Midspace's Management pages to fully understand the configuration required before opting to use an advanced interaction mode.

   - **Video-chat:** The default.
 Real-time (near 0 latency) video conversations/presentations.